Amazon Kindle: Other incidents

 Since 2012, Amazon has sold e-books in China and later began selling the Kindle e-book readers from 2013 onwards.
 Amazon had also announced that it has sold several million Kindles in the country and that China became the world's biggest regional market for the Kindle in 2016.
 However, it was reported that Chinese consumers prefer using their smartphones over e-readers, notwithstanding competition from Tencent, Alibaba, JD.com and Douban, each with their own e-book readers or marketplaces.
 Domestically developed e-book readers from brands like Xiaomi, iReader and Onyx Boox also offer added competition to the Kindle.
 In 2022, Amazon announced it had stopped selling its Kindles to distributors in China and stated the online bookstore service would shut down in China on June 30, 2023.

 On January 4, 2022, a Kindle shortage was reported on Amazon's JD.com flagship store.
 Only the Kindle 10 had remained available for sale while other models like the Paperwhite, Oasis and Kids Edition had become out of stock.
 On the same day, It was announced that Amazon had also shut its Tmall flagship store, after having already closed its Kindle flagship store on Taobao earlier in October 2021.
 These led to speculation that Amazon was planning to exit the Chinese market altogether, although an official Amazon representative responded that they remain committed to serving Chinese consumers and they can continue to purchase the Kindle through offline and third-party online retailers.

 In June 2022, Amazon announced that it will shut down its Kindle bookstore in China and starting July 2023 Kindle users can no longer purchase online books in the country.
 However, existing customers could still download previously bought titles until June 2024.

 Also in June 2022, self-published authors protested against Amazon's e-book return policy; whenever an e-book return is made, royalties originally paid to the author at the time of purchase are deducted from their earnings balance, leaving authors with negative balances.

+Discontinued support for older models

+In April 2026, Amazon announced the end of support for 13 early models on May 20, 2026.
+While it wouldn't make the devices entirely unusable (bricked), it would greatly reduce functionality, such as library e-book access via Libby.
+Shortly before the end date, consumer advocates USPIRG, longtime opponents of e-waste, launched an online petition campaign to press Amazon to keep the devices - many with batteries and screens quite functional - alive or allow third-party options.